ericleonardis/InteractiveNeuroroboticsFrontiers/README.md

 The following is a public data summary of the results presented in:

 Leonardis, E.J., Breston, L., Lucero-Moore, R., Sena, L., Kohli, R., Schuster, L., Barton-Gluzman, L., Quinn, L.K., Wiles, J., & Chiba, A.A.
-(Under Review) Interactive Neurorobotics: Behavioral and Neural Dynamics of Agent Interactions.
+(2022) Interactive Neurorobotics: Behavioral and Neural Dynamics of Agent Interactions.
 Frontiers in Psychology Special Issue on Robots and Bionic Systems as Tools to Study Cognition: Theories, Paradigms, and Methodological Issues.

 This is the frequency and duration results from the behavioral video coding data (in seconds).